 Despite the positive long-term growth prospects for our markets they can be – certainly in the short and medium term – negatively impacted by factors outside our control.
-Such factors include for example general and/or regional geopolitical developments, such as political unrest, piracy, regime changes, government-imposed trade barriers (such as in Russia) and volatility on the energy and commodities markets.
-The latter has mainly manifested itself in terms of the sharp decline in oil prices, which has impacted activity levels in the oil and gas sector and therefore in countries which are dependent on this sector for income.
+Such factors include for example general or regional geopolitical developments, such as energy policies, political unrest, piracy, government-imposed trade barriers and volatility in the energy and commodities markets.
+In recent years, in particular the latter has strongly manifested itself in terms of substantially lower energy and other commodity prices, which has impacted activity levels in particular in the oil and gas sector, as well as in countries which are dependent on this sector for income.

 Contracts are not included in our order book until agreement has been reached with the client.
-Although experience shows that, once agreement has been reached, cancellations or substantial reductions in the size of contracts are rare, such cancellations or substantial reductions of work in the portfolio cannot be ruled out.
-As a consequence, if such a cancellation or substantial reduction occurs, losses may arise from the unwinding or settlement of financial derivatives which were taken out to hedge related currency risks and/or fuel price risks, but for which the underlying transaction or cash flows can no longer be realized.
+Although experience shows that once agreement has been reached, cancellations, postponements or substantial reductions in the scope or size of contracts are quite rare, they do occur, certainly in markets that are under severe pressure.
+Consequently, if such a cancellation or substantial reduction occurs, losses may arise from the unwinding or settlement of financial derivatives which were taken out to hedge related currency risks and/or fuel price risks, but for which the underlying transaction or cash flows will no longer be realized.

 Boskalis deals with a variety of competitors in the various markets and submarkets in which it operates.
 Such competitors vary from large, internationally operating companies to more regional and local companies.

-A large part of our revenue derives from contracts awarded through public or private tender procedures, with competition often being largely price-based.
-However, many clients, particularly in the oil and gas sector and private port operators, are taking other factors – such as the assurance of an adequate safety and environmental policy – into consideration when awarding contracts.
-Decision-making processes have been put in place for the submission of tenders to ensure that the risks associated with the execution of a particular project are systematically identified and assessed.
+A large part of our revenue is derived from contracts awarded through public or private tender procedures, with competition often being predominately price-based.
+However, other factors – such as the assurance of adequate safety, social and environmental practices as well as the financial resilience of the contractor – are also regularly taken into consideration when awarding contracts.
+Proper decision-making processes have been put in place for the submission of tenders to ensure that the risks associated with the execution of a particular project are systematically identified and assessed.